PAWS

 How To Clip Dogs Nails

-If you have a dog that is not fond of the process it is always advisable to use a muzzle for your protection and to limit the amount of stress on the dog.
+If you have a dog that is not fond of the process it is advisable that you utilize a muzzle for your protection and to limit the amount of stress on the dog.

-The easiest and most non combative way to restrain a dog for nail trimming is to place the dog on its side, feet pointing away from you.
-Now the you are behind the dog reach forward placing your left forearm across the neck of the dog, and grasp the left front foot of the dog and pull it out to a straightened position holding it securely in place, now use your chest and upper abdomen and place Properly securing a dog on a table to cut toe nailsa little of your body weight on the area running between the middle of the rear hip and middle of the dogs front shoulder and encompassing the upper rib cage.
-The reason that this is done is for control, both to prevent the dog from hurting you and from hurting themselves in the event that they decide to struggle or become combative.
+At this point you can snake your left arm forward to grasp the front left foot of the dog, ensuring that your arm stays in close contact with the dogs body between the base of the skull and the dogs shoulder.
+This should place your left forearm across the neck of the dog, while holding the left front foot of the dog, pull it out to a straightened position holding it securely in place.
+This essentially negates the dogs ability to stand or roll to a prone supine position.
+Now use your chest and upper abdomen to place a a little of your body weight on the area running between the middle of the rear hip and middle of the dogs front shoulder, encompassing the upper rib cage.
+This is for control, both to prevent the dog from hurting you and from hurting themselves in the event that they decide to struggle or become combative.

-By controlling the neck with your left forearm you are able to keep the dogs head down, which helps to prevent them from rising up as well as it makes it much more difficult for them to turn their head into a position Properly securing a dog on the floor to cut toe nailswhere they could bite you.
-By controlling the left front it makes it nearly impossible for the dog to rise, the reason that you pull it out into a straightened position is to straighten out the shoulder and ensure that the dog is completely on its side, if you do not pull the leg out straight the dog may have the ability to roll quickly retracting this leg under its body using it to rise up, or struggle, potentially injuring you and potentially injuring the dog.
+By controlling the neck with your left forearm you are able to keep the dogs head down, which helps to prevent them from rising up, and makes it much more difficult for them to turn their head into a position where they could bite you.
+Controlling the front underside foot and leg it makes it nearly impossible for the dog to rise.
+The reason that you pull it out into a straightened position is to straighten out the shoulder and ensure that the dog is completely on its side.
+If you do not pull the leg out straight the dog may have the ability to roll quickly retracting this leg under its body while using it to rise up, or struggle, potentially injuring you and or the dog.

 Lastly by placing your body weight on the on the upper back and shoulders of the dog it limits their ability to roll towards their feet and stand, it also gives you much more control and maneuverability over the body of the dog as you trim the nails.
 The other benefit of placing your body weight on the dog is that is plays a psychological factor in that it makes them feel controlled and thus less likely to struggle.

-As you look at the video on the right you will notice how the dog is secured with the left forearm across the neck region, and even though this dog is not particularly fond of the process of getting his nails clipped at the end he is no worse for wear.
-Another key to completing a nail trim successfully is not to get excited, if the dog is scared or aggressive just remain calm, secure the dog and continue with the process.
-Do not Add extra tension or emotion by becoming angry, or frustrated with the dog.
-This will make it more difficult this time, and create a negative association for the dog and further reinforce their dislike for the procedure.
+As you look at the video on the right you will notice how the dog is secured with the left forearm across the neck region.
+Even though this dog is not particularly fond of the getting his nails clipped, at the end he is no worse for wear.
+Another key to completing a nail trim successfully is not to get excited.
+If the dog is scared or aggressive just remain calm, secure the dog and continue with the process.
+Do not add extra tension or emotion by becoming angry, or frustrated with the dog as they will react to your anger or frustration by struggling or fighting more.
+This will make it more difficult for you and for the dog, and create a negative association for the dog and further reinforce their dislike for the procedure.

 Tools you will need to clip nails

-Before beginning your nail clipping adventure ensure that you have at the very least a good set of nail trimmers, the type depends upon your dog and your personal preference, styptic powder (to stop bleeding), and a muzzle if necessary
+Before beginning your nail clipping adventure ensure that you have a good set of nail trimmers, the type depends upon your dog and your personal preference, styptic powder (to stop bleeding), and a muzzle if necessary

 Styptic Powder (aka Quick Stop)